recipehouse/chatbot_lex/Amazon Lex - How It Works.md

    --cli-input-json file://OrderFlowers.json
 ```

+# Step 4: Create a Bot (AWS CLI)

+The `OrderFlowersBot` bot has one intent, the `OrderFlowers` intent that you created in the previous step.
+To run the commands in this exercise, you need to know the region where the commands will be run.
+For a list of regions, see [Model Building Limits ](https://docs.aws.amazon.com/lex/latest/dg/gl-limits.html#gl-limits-model-building).

+Note

+The following AWS CLI example is formatted for Unix, Linux, and macOS.
+For Windows, change `"\$LATEST"` to `$LATEST`.

+**To create the OrderFlowersBot bot (AWS CLI)**

+1. Create a text file named **OrderFlowersBot.json**.
+Copy the JSON code from [OrderFlowersBot.json](https://docs.aws.amazon.com/lex/latest/dg/gs-cli-create-order-flowers-bot-json.html) into the text file.

 In the AWS CLI, call the [PutBot](https://docs.aws.amazon.com/lex/latest/dg/API_PutBot.html) operation to create the bot.
 The example is formatted for Unix, Linux, and macOS.
 For Windows, replace the backslash (^) Unix continuation character at the end of each line with a caret (^).